DANNYDEE93/Deployment-5.1/README.md

 &emsp;&emsp;&emsp;&emsp; * Implementing Terraform modules(reusable infrastructure definitions to reduce error and increase efficiency).

-&emsp;&emsp;&emsp;&emsp; * Including private subnet for the application/ Jenkins server to increase security and availability by protecting my Jenkins application server from unauthorized access.
+&emsp;&emsp;&emsp;&emsp; * Including private subnet for the application/ Jenkins server to increase security and availability by protecting my Jenkins application server from unauthorized &emsp;&emsp;&emsp;&emsp; access.

-&emsp;&emsp;&emsp;&emsp; * Including "aws_autoscaling_policy" resource to scale up or down as needed (ex. when resources like CPU reach a certain utilization), detect unhealthy instances and replace them, and automate recovery by redeploying failed instances.
+&emsp;&emsp;&emsp;&emsp; * Including "aws_autoscaling_policy" resource to scale up or down as needed (ex. when resources like CPU reach a certain utilization), detect unhealthy instances and &emsp;&emsp;&emsp;&emsp; replace them, and automate recovery by redeploying failed instances.

 *<ins>Error handling:</ins> Create webhook to automatically trigger Jenkins build when there are changes to my GitHub repository to detect if any changes disrupt or optimize my deployment, reduce the risk of latency, and fix bugs for faster deployments.